Clove Lakes Park has been my favorite NYC spot for my whole life.

-Clove Lakes Park has been my favorite spot in New York City for my whole life.
-It started when my parents first brought me to feed the ducks, and continues through my adulthood as I have logged countless miles running on the hilly trails, and rented paddle boats on the lake every summer.
-Even though I now live in another borough, I still make it a priority to visit the park whenever I’m on Staten Island.
+The fondness began when my parents first brought me to feed the ducks and ride my trike around the lake.
+In high school, I joined the track team and logged countless miles on the running trails.
+Even as an adult living in another borough, I still make it a priority to visit the park whenever I’m on Staten Island.

-I also like to walk to the edge of the park on Forest Avenue, where you’ll find the oldest and largest living thing on Staten Island: a 300+ year-old tulip tree that has been dubbed the Colossus of Clove Lakes Park.
-A team of researchers did in fact confirm that this tree is older than our country and larger than any other tree in New York City, which I think is pretty cool.
+From there, I like to follow the path all the way to the edge of the park on Forest Avenue, where you’ll find the oldest and largest living thing on Staten Island: a 300+ year-old tulip tree that has been dubbed the “Colossus of Clove Lakes”.
+This tree is older than our country and larger than any other tree in NYC.

 Walking in the park, I am reminded of my memories here, as if I had saved them like a squirrel burying a nut in the dirt.
 Standing at the foot of the Colossus, I gaze up to see the embodiment of over 300 years.
 The tall, straight trunk tapers into reaching boughs, still growing.